simonsdave/cloudfeaster/docs/spider_authors.md

 * some web site owners do not like spiders crawling their web sites and put in place mechanisms to defend against crawling
-* Cloudfeaster employees various approaches for circumventing these defenses and it is expected that over time these approaches will evolve
+* Cloudfeaster uses various approaches for circumventing these defenses
+* over time these defenses will evolve
 * spider authors can optionally add a ```paranoiaLevel``` property to a spider's metadata to describe how serious a web site owner is about defending against crawling